 Federal Loans for U.S. Students Studying in Canada

-CCNM participates in the Federal Family Education Loan Program (FFEL).
-Eligible students who are citizens of the United States may apply for Direct Unsubsidized Stafford and Direct Grad Plus Loans.
+Eligible students who are citizens of the United States may apply for Direct Unsubsidized Stafford and Direct Grad PLUS Loans.
 An Unsubsidized Stafford loan is a federally insured student loan that is not needs-based.
-The maximum annual loan amount is $20,500 U.S. Interest accrues on this loan while you are attending school.
+The maximum annual loan amount is $20,500 USD.
+Interest accrues on this loan while you are attending school.

-U.S. applicants please note that the Boucher Institute does not currently participate in the US federal student loans program.
+U.S. applicants, please note that the Boucher Institute does not currently participate in the US federal student loan program.

-It’s important to remember their are pros and cons when it comes to using student loans to finance your education.
+It’s important to assess both the pros and cons of using student loans to finance your education.
 Below are just a few items to consider before making your decision.

-• Students are not required to begin repayment while attending full-time studies or until six months after completion of studies
+- Students are not required to begin repayment while attending full-time studies or until six months after stopping attendance

 Loan Programs and Financial Aid Resources